 If you put an air mat down on the ground, which we’ll assume is in winter to help with the demonstration and therefore freezing cold, the air in the mat will cool to match it because the thin material it’s made from doesn’t do much to insulate it from the ground, and neither is the base of your tent or bivi.
 What you need to do is put something inbetween the ground and the air mat to stop it from cooling in the first place.
 The best thing to use?
 The second option on the list.
 A foam mat.

 The humble foam mat is generally the thinnest option of the three, doesn’t pack down very small, and isn’t the softest thing to lie on.
 But it is superb insulation against the cold, and very cheap to buy.
 You could use it as above, with an air mat on top for the best performance, or just on its own to save carrying two mats.
-Mats do come in different thicknesses for different seasons, but I’d always recommend gong for the maximum for extra comfort and warmth, like this one.
+Mats do come in different thicknesses for different seasons, but I’d always recommend going for the maximum for extra comfort and warmth..
+What you’re paying for with the most expensive mats is an insulating layer, usually sprayed on the inside of the mat to provide protection from the cold ground.

 Another option to the traditional roll mat, is a folding version, like this one;